blockchainsllc/in3-docs/docs/api-c.md

 int in3_send(in3_t *c, char *method, char *params, char **result, char **error);
 ```

-sends a request and stores the result in the provided buffer
+Sends a request and stores the result in the provided buffer.

 arguments:
 ```eval_rst